ligato/docs/docs/plugins/infra-plugins.md

 **Configuration**

-The location of the Kafka configuration file can be defined with the flag of `kafka-config`, or set via the `KAFKA_CONFIG` env variable.
+You define the location of the Kafka conf file using the command line flag `kafka-config`, or by setting the `KAFKA_CONFIG` env variable.

-The configuration options are described in the [Kafka conf file][kafka-conf-file] section of user guide.
+For a list of Kafka configuration options, see [Kafka conf file][kafka-conf-file].

 **Status Check**

-The Kafka plugin has a mechanism to periodically check the connection status of the Kafka server using the status check plugin.
+The Kafka plugin uses the status check plugin to verify connection status.

 ### Multiplexer

 The [multiplexer][kafka-mux] instance provides access to Kafka brokers through connections.
-There are two connection types with one supporting messages of type `[ ]byte`, and the other `proto.Message`.
+You can implement a connection supporting two messages type: `byte`, or `proto.Message`.

 Both can create SyncPublishers and AsyncPublishers that implement the `BytesPublisher` or `ProtoPubliser` interfaces.
-The connections provide an API for consuming messages implementing the `BytesMessage` interface, or `ProtoMessage` interface respectively.
+The connections provide an API for consuming messages implementing the `BytesMessage` interface, or `ProtoMessage` interface.
+<br></br>

 ```